robappleby1/Milestone-Project-2---stoke-city-memory-game-for-kids/README.md

  The game has been designed to be responsive on any device, with the columns re-arranging based on screen size, ensuring the game is easy to play.
  - As a first time user I need to be able to easily play the game, through responsive design.
-The game is easy to play on any screen size, due to the responsive design ensuring all cards are on screen at the same time.
+The game is easy to play on any screen size due to the responsive design.
+On mobile devices the cards are in a 3 x 6 configuration to ensure that they are large enough to be responsive.
  - As a first time user I need to be able to find out further information about the club via a link to their website.
 At the very top of the page is a large club crest, which not only catches the eye, but is also a link when clicked which takes the player to the club website, where there is further information on the club plus the ability to buy tickets etc.

  ## Returning Visitor Goals